Chemical Treatment. NEW Chemical NOW Kills Eggs!

 Our chemical spray treatment for bed bugs is affordable.
 Scientifically proven to kill bed bugs our product is very effective.
 We apply our chemical spray to cracks and crevices utilizing approved & proven bed bug control products.
-Applying organic dusts in and behind wall voids where applicable, around electrical wall outlets and switch plates is also part of the treatment.
 Finally, we treat dressers, night stands, book cases, bed frames, etc. We recommend you use a high quality bed bug proof mattress and box spring encasement on all of your beds.
 The local big box stores offer competitive pricing.

 Call For Custom Quote